Posted byon under

 from app import app @app.route('/') @app.route('/index') def index(): return "Hello, World!"

-This view function is actually pretty simple, it just returns a greeting as a string.
+This view function is actually pretty short, it just returns a greeting as a string.
 The two strange

 @app.route lines above the function are decorators, a unique feature of the Python language.
 A decorator modifies the function that follows it.
 A common pattern with decorators is to use them to register functions as callbacks for certain events.
 In this case, the